Company Name Fluency and Stock Returns

 Date Written: February 1, 2019

-Recent research shows that stocks with fluent names trade at higher prices, but it is not clear whether fluency conveys information or simply appeals to naïve investors.
-In this paper, we tease out these two hypotheses.
-We find that fluent stocks yield higher abnormal returns than nonfluent ones, especially when naïve investor participation is high.
-These results lend support to the information story, according to which fluency is only partly reflected in prices due to naïve investors' inattention to the informative signal.
-Our findings provide a new kind of confirmation of the tendency of investors to undervalue intangibles.
+Recent research shows that stocks with fluent names trade at higher prices.
+It is not clear, however, whether fluency simply appeals to naive investors, or conveys information on the quality of the firm.
+In this paper, we tease out these two stories.
+We show that companies with fluent names exhibit higher profitability, but this information is not fully captured by investors and analysts.
+Stocks with fluent names then yield higher abnormal returns than stocks with nonfluent names, especially when beginning-of-period sentiment is high.
+Overall, we provide a new kind of confirmation of the tendency of investors to undervalue intangibles.

 Keywords: Fluency; Investor Recognition; Asymmetric Information; Stock Returns